 Form 461 to compute your excess business loss.

 Form 1045 to compute any carryback loss.

 Single-member limited liability company (LLC).

 Generally, a single-member domestic LLC isn't treated as a separate entity for federal income tax purposes.
-If you are the sole member of a domestic LLC engaged in the business of farming, file Schedule F (Form 1040).
+If you are the sole member of a domestic LLC engaged in the business of farming, file Schedule F (Form 1040 or 1040-SR).
 However, you can elect to treat a domestic LLC as a corporation.
 See Form 8832 for details on the election.

 Heavy highway vehicle use tax.

 If you use certain highway trucks, truck-trailers, tractor trailers, or buses in your farming business, you may have to pay a federal highway motor vehicle use tax.
 See the Instructions for Form 2290 to find out if you owe this tax and go to IRS.gov/Trucker for the latest developments.